 Project expenses should include costs covered by both NEA funds and the Cost Share/Match.
+Review Unallowable Activities/Costs for a list of costs that cannot be included in your project budget.

 At the bottom of the Project Expenses subtab, the TOTAL PROJECT COSTS/EXPENSES field will auto-calculate with the combined sum of Total Direct Costs, and, if applicable, Indirect Costs.